 - Special part: Natural persons and legal entities.
 Contracts.
 Consumer protection.
 Torts and unjustified enrichment.
 Property.
 Remedies and settling of disputes.

 - Part II.
 The second part of the course deals with business law, mainly focusing on European company law.

 - Despite differences across national jurisdictions, all business corporations have a similar set of legal characteristics and face a similar set of legal problems.
 As a response to the economic demands of the large modern business enterprise (and of many smaller firms), the law provides for legal personality, limited liability, transferable shares, delegated management under a board structure, and investor ownership as the core legal characteristics of the corporation.
 These features shape the corporation as a legal form enabling business participants to transact easily through the medium of the corporate entity, thus lowering the costs of running business.
 Against this backdrop, the course builds on the European regulatory framework relevant to company law to discuss the governance structure of the corporation, including the board of directors and the shareholder meeting, the protection of external stakeholders, e.g. the creditors, fundamental corporate actions such as charter amendments, as well as the company’s financing.

 - Familiarize with the basic features of private and business law and understand the principles and rules governing economic activities.

 - Identify the principles and legal rules applicable to economic activities, assess how they impact the social and economic behavior of businesses and consumers, and use proper terminology.

 - Exercises (exercises, database, software etc.)

 - Case studies /Incidents (traditional, online)

-- Partial distinctions (if any) in teaching materials for attending and non-attending students are announced at course start.
+- For both Part I and II, partial distinctions (if any) in teaching materials for attending and non-attending students are announced at course start.